QUASI-DEV/www/md/faq.md

 ### Will users have to pay every time they use a Slock?

 They won't have to, as only renting access to the lock costs money.
-Any current user (which could also include the owner) sends [Whisper](https://github.com/ethereum/wiki/wiki/Whisper-Overview)-signed messages (which do not cost anything) to open or close the Slock.
+Any active user (which could also include the owner) only need to send [Whisper](https://github.com/ethereum/wiki/wiki/Whisper-Overview)-signed messages (which do not cost anything) to open or close the Slock.

 ### Will users be able to use a debit or credit card to open a Slock?